rrDumpTruck/Obsidian.Vault/Player Character Info.md

 ---
 <span style="color:#ffc000">SKREEP</span> ||| @RebelliousBear Foundry PW: 523456789
-Wants to play Skreep (Rogue/Paladin) a "non-serious character"
+Wants to play Skreep (Rogue/Paladin) a "non-serious character".
+Has ties to the Family in Opportunity.

 ---
 GOALS: XP values are Encounter Difficulty*3 in XP value